Transitions Abroad Home.

 St-Emilion

-A wine store in Bordeaux
+A wine store in Bordeaux.

 A wine shop in Bordeaux.
 Photo by Lies Ouwerkerk.

 Venturing further afield, Cadillac, 40 kilometers south of St-Emilion, is an easy morning ride.
-Hotel-Restaurant Detrée offers a menu du jour for about $10 and a chance to sample the white wine of Entre-Deux-Mers.
+Hotel Restaurant Detrée offers a menu du jour for about $10 and a chance to sample the white wine of Entre-Deux-Mers.
 By arriving on Saturday, when the market is held, cyclists can buy baguette and cheese and picnic on the bank of the Garonne River.

 By planning to spend the night in nearby St-Macaire, the cyclist goes from Cadillac through Loupiac, known for its sweet white wine.
-When I visited Loupiac, I stopped at Chateau du Cros and was greeted by two huge, menacing dogs.
+When I visited Loupiac, I stopped at Chateau du Cros and was greeted by two massive, menacing dogs.
 Fortunately, Madame Boyer was getting out of her car and told the dogs to stop.
 She asked me if I’d be willing to wait until her son arrived and invited me into her kitchen for coffee!

-Bottles of wine in Bordeaux
+Bottles of wine in Bordeaux.

 Bottles of wine stored in a cave in Bordeaux.
 Photo by Lies Ouwerkerk.

-More by the Author
+More by the Michael Kerwin

 Learning About Wine in Burgundy on a Budget